- Start

 The City’s departments and companies are responsible for HR issues within their respective areas of activity.

-The City Executive Office is responsible for the City’s strategic skills provision, strategic HR development and provision of managers, employer, transition and pension issues, as well as the administration and development of HR systems.
+The City Executive Office is responsible for the City’s strategic competence management, strategic HR development and management planning.
+This includes employer, transition and pension issues, as well as the administration and development of HR systems.